 Add flax seeds to your shopping list

-A number of studies have looked into the effects of flax seeds on women during menopause, and found that a diet rich in these plant oestrogen-rich seeds can help minimise hot flushes.
+Several small studies have looked into the effects of flax seeds on women during menopause, and found that a diet rich in these plant oestrogen-rich seeds may help to minimise hot flushes.

 Seeds of goodness: how to get the health benefits of seeds